winitzki/talks/scala-sbt/begin-sbt.md

 There are two kinds of dependencies:

-- `libraryDependencies`: use Maven published third-party libraries
+- `libraryDependencies`: use published third-party libraries
+    - the library JARs are downloaded from "artifactories" such as Maven
 - `.dependsOn()`: use code from another subproject in the same `build.sbt`

 Main differences: